 Meetings#

 A Meeting is a temporary session within a room where participants join in real-time to communicate, share content, and collaborate.
-It starts when the first participant connects and ends when the last one leaves — or when a moderator explicitly closes it.
+It starts when the first participant joins and ends when the last one leaves — or when a moderator explicitly ends it for all participants.
+Unlike rooms (which are persistent), a meeting only exists while at least one participant is connected.
+The same room can host many meetings over time, but only one at a time.

 How to join a meeting#